What is MRI?

 Mason General Hospital's Diagnostic Imaging Department has Magnetic Resonance Imaging (MRI) available.
 MRI technology combines a powerful magnet, radio waves, and a computer to produce high-quality images that assist physicians in assessing a patient’s condition.
 It differs from both the x-ray and CT scan because it uses radio waves to pass through the body.
 This provides exceptional pictures showing soft body tissue in great detail.

 There are no known side effects and the unit uses no harmful radiation.
 Nearly any body part may be evaluated from nearly any angle.
-“This system allows us to provide the best images available, aiding physicians in their efforts to provide the best diagnoses possible based on the additional information the MRI scan provides,” said Bob Appel, CEO at MGH&FC.

 Preparing for your MRI